GadaLuBau1337/SonicPanel/README.md

 ## 💀 ABOUT SONIC NETWORK

-**SONIC NETWORK** is a lightweight CLI network testing simulation panel built using Python.
+**SONIC NETWORK** is a lightweight CLI network testing panel built using Python.

 Designed for:
 - Cybersecurity learning